xonsh/xonsh/README.rst

 .. class:: center

-    **xonsh** is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
+    **xonsh** is a Python-powered shell.
+Full-featured and cross-platform.

     The language is a superset of Python 3.6+ with additional shell primitives. xonsh (pronounced *conch*) is meant for the daily use of experts and novices alike.